shanzcraft/shanzcraft/README.md

 ## Hello!

-I'm Shannon, a junior software developer specializing in game and web development.
+I'm Shannon, a software developer specializing in game and web development.

 I build interactive projects regularly as learning exercises but also for fun.
 Constantly expanding my knowledge of building both games and web apps from the ground up.